 In the default folder within the routes directory,

-file—this is essentially the heart and
+you'll find the markdownRoute.js file—this is essentially the heart and

 soul of Blog-Doc.
 It’s responsible for handling the